-The Writing/Academic Resource Center provides a variety of help for students in the areas of Writing, Sciences, Mathematics, Music Theory, Accounting, and Spanish.
+The Academic Resource Center provides a variety of help for students in the areas of writing, sciences, mathematics, music theory, accounting, and Spanish.
 This free assistance is available on a drop-in basis in Room 109A Davis Administration Building.
-The Center is open Mondays through Thursdays from 11 to 7 p.m. and Sundays from 2 to 5 p.m.
+The Center is open Monday through Thursday from 11 a.m. to 7 p.m. and Sunday from 2 to 5 p.m.

-Twenty peer-tutors, six professional writing tutors, and two professional math tutors offer one-on-one instruction for any type of writing to all levels of math and all varieties of sciences.
-Tutors also assist in all levels of Spanish, Music Theory and Accounting.
+Fifteen peer-tutors, two professional writing tutors, and a professional math tutor offer one-on-one instruction for any type of writing, all levels of math, and all varieties of science.
 Clients are asked to bring their assignments, drafts, and/or notes and handouts to facilitate tutoring.

-The Writing/Academic Resource Center is certified by the College Reading and Learning Association.
+The Academic Resource Center is certified by the College Reading and Learning Association.
 This means that the Center provides tutors mandatory training and in-services on a variety of tutoring concerns, and conducts a minimum of 25 hours of tutoring instruction each semester.
-Currently the Writing/Academic Resource Center sees a minimum of 5,000 visits a year and completes a minimum of 4,431 hours of tutoring.
+Currently the Academic Resource Center sees more than 3,500 visits a year and completes more than 3,600 hours of tutoring.

-Resources for all types of writing, particularly research and documentation style, are available on the Friends University Web site under the term “Resource Handouts.”
-The Center keeps a variety of textbooks, handouts, dictionaries, and grammatical software for student use in the Center.
-Students may use the computers to write papers, search databases and internet, access email, work on Blackboard, etc.
+Resources for all types of writing, particularly research and documentation style, are available on the Friends University website under the term “Resource Handouts.”
+The Center keeps a variety of textbooks, handouts, and dictionaries for student use in the Center.
+Students may use the computers to write papers, search databases and the Internet, access email, access Moodle, etc.

 Group study sessions are scheduled before tests in most of the disciplines.

-Students enrolled in Graduate School or the College of Adult and Professional Studies may elect to email their papers to the Writing/Academic Resource Center at firstname.lastname@example.org.
+Students enrolled in Graduate School or the College of Adult and Professional Studies may elect to email their papers to the Academic Resource Center at ARC@friends.edu.
 This service exists throughout the year.

-(A professional is available to help with writing and math.
+(A professional is available to help with math and accounting.
 Students with papers can email also.)

-The Writing/Academic Resource Center is certified by the College Reading and Learning Association's International Tutor Program.
+The Academic Resource Center is certified by the College Reading and Learning Association's International Tutor Program.
 (View certification.)